sst/guide/_chapters/create-an-s3-bucket.md

 title: Create an S3 Bucket
 date: 2017-02-06 00:00:00
 redirect_from:  /chapters/create-a-s3-bucket.html
-description: Tutorial on how to create an S3 bucket to host a React.js single page application.
+description: Tutorial on how to create an AWS S3 static website bucket to host a React.js single page application.
+And change the AWS S3 Bucket permission to make it publicly accessible.
 ---

 To be able to host our note taking app, we need to upload the assets that are going to be served out statically on S3.
 S3 has a concept of buckets (or folders) to separate different types of files.